Please see the “What’s New” page for information on upcoming events

 From Interstate 81 take exit 170B, onto the North Cross Valley Expressway (Route 309), eventually crossing over the Susquehanna River.
 Take exit 4 onto Welles Street, and follow Welles Street to the intersection with Wyoming Avenue (Route 11).
 Make a right onto Wyoming Avenue.
 Follow Wyoming Avenue approximately 2.5 miles, passing the Forty Fort Cemetery and Wyoming Valley Airport on your right.
 The Swetland Homestead is located on the left side of Wyoming Avenue, just past the Midway Shopping Center.

-35 Denison Street, one block off of Wyoming Ave., across from the Airport)
+35 Denison Street, Forty Fort, PA (one block off of Wyoming Ave., across from the Airport)

 Denison became a popular leader of the pioneer settlers from Connecticut.
 In the years 1774, 1776 and 1781-82, he served as a Justice of the Peace under Connecticut jurisdiction in Westmoreland County as the settlers first called Northeastern Pennsylvania.

 As colonel of the local militia, and second in command to Colonel Zebulon Butler, Denison distinguished himself in the ill-fated Battle of Wyoming and negotiated the resultant surrender of Forty Fort to the British.
 Forty Fort was named for the 40 settlers that originally came to this area from Connecticut.